mds-lord/py_exchange/README.md

 selects only several needed lines;
 saves this file with very basic formatting and sends it by email.

+It was written to practice scripting with python and to automate simple routine task.

 ## How to use

 This repo consists of two files: .py script itself and simple .ini